The Vanessa Show

 The Vanessa Show is a British chat show presented by Vanessa Feltz which was broadcast on BBC One from January to July 1999.
 It was cancelled following a scandal revealed by the Daily Mirror newspaper, in which the programme was found to have used paid actors as guests.
+The format was similar to that of Vanessa, Feltz's previous daytime show that ran on ITV from 1994 to 1998.

-An edition of the show, broadcast on 10 March, is interrupted by a male streaker.
+An edition of the show, broadcast on 10 March, was interrupted by a male streaker.
+This occurred during an interview with Alvin Hall, presenter of BBC Two's personal finance show Your Money or Your Life.
 The lads' magazine Front later claims responsibility for the stunt.

 Background

 Feltz previously presented the ITV daytime television chat show Vanessa from 1994 to 1998, before moving to the BBC in a deal believed to be worth between £1 million and around £2 million.
+Vanessa was replaced by Trisha shortly after airing.

 Scandal and cancellation

 In February 1999, one month after the show's premiere, it was reported by the Daily Mirror that at least three guests on the programme were actors recruited from an entertainment agency, and that their personal lives discussed on the show were fabricated.
 The programme's ratings declined as a result, and the BBC shortened it from 90 minutes to 75, then 45.
 On 9 June, BBC One Controller Peter Salmon announced that the show had been cancelled.
 The final episodes were broadcast in the July.